Squelsh84/connemara-sticks-ms4/README.md

 ### Home App

 The home app is the landing page of the website.
 It displays some of the business products as well as displaying some key features.
 There is also a jumbotron with a button to hopefully get customers to look around the site.
 The products are displayed three at a time with a paginator below the products to click to the next three.
 Also there is a scroll to top button which is only activated as the user scrolls down the page.
+The navbar dropdawn for sticks has been created in a way that if the business creates new categories the dropdown will update automatically.

 ### About App